patrickboateng/geolysis/README.md

 underway, which include settlement analysis, ultimate bearing capacity analysis, etc.

-`GeoLysisCore` is the foundation application on which other parts of the application will depend.
-Developers can also use `GeoLysisCore` to power their applications.
+`geolysis.core` is the foundation application on which other parts of the application will depend.
+Developers can also use `geolysis.core` to power their applications.

 Check out the [release notes](https://geolysis.rtfd.io/release_notes/index.html)